GST: Do Non-Residents Rendering in Canada need to Register?

 To help you determine whether you are carrying on business in Canada, CRA was kind enough to list 12 factors that it considers in evaluating whether a supply is made in the course of a business carried on in Canada:

 The CRA goes on to say that the importance or relevance of a given factor in a specific case depends on the nature of the business activity under review, and, as always, the particular facts and circumstances of each case.
-Based on your analysis, you will need decide whether you have a significant presence in Canada sufficient to conclude that you will be carrying on business in Canada for GST purposes.
+Based on your analysis, you will need to decide whether you have a significant presence in Canada sufficient to conclude that you will be carrying on business in Canada for GST purposes.

-Conclusion: If you conclude that you are considered to be carrying on a business in Canada, you will beed to register to GST purposes and will be responsible for collecting the GST on you Canadian sales.
+Conclusion: If you conclude that you are considered to be carrying on a business in Canada, you will need to register to GST purposes and will be responsible for collecting the GST on you Canadian sales.
 You will also be eligible to claim input tax credits for GST paid on its Canadian expenses.
 Note that a non-resident registering with CRA for GST may be required to provide a security deposit.

 We have expertise in assessing GST filing requirements for non-residents rendering services in Canada.
-Contact us a for a free consultation regarding your GST situation:
+Contact us for a free consultation regarding your GST situation: